Catholic homeschool helps you teach the Faith to your children. The Catholic prayers and catechism answers guide your whole day.

 One clue for me is that many books that are set up in a "text book" fashion have odd agendas so it is good to have real books on hand to verify what seems doubtful.
 This is what we have tried to do and think that it will save you some hassle.

-I cannot spend time writing about the bad books, so what you see on this site are the best books that we have found.
+You do not want to waste time with bad books.
+I cannot spend time writing about bad books, so what you see on this site are the best books that we have found.
 Not that there are not other excellent books available, it's just that this is what we have found.

 Many parents choose Catholic homeschool curriculum (accredited homeschool program, or not) in order to use the Catholic catechism of their choice, and this is a great idea.
 A good catechism is the best guide as to what is good or bad in other books.